koobzaar/koobzaar/README.md

 Mathematics undergraduate at [ICMC–USP](https://en.wikipedia.org/wiki/University_of_S%C3%A3o_Paulo), with a background in software engineering, ETL systems, and applied statistics.
 My interests sit at the intersection of mathematical modeling, statistical inference, and high-performance computing.

-**Research**

-Currently working on synthetic healthcare data pipelines for stress-testing Python ingestion systems, with probabilistic record linkage via the Fellegi-Sunter model.

-**Academic interests**

-Real Analysis · Numerical Optimization · Machine Learning · Mathematical Modeling · HPC

-**Engineering**

-* **Languages:** Python, C++, JavaScript, TypeScript
-* **Web & APIs:** React, REST APIs
-* **Data & Infrastructure:** PostgreSQL, Docker, ETL design

 Experienced with high-concurrency system architecture, statistical data pipelines, and security research (HackerOne — Fortune 500 disclosures including Amazon, Riot Games, Mercado Livre).

 **Outside of work**

 Competitive programming (SBC) through GEMA.
 Tinkering with low-level systems and whatever the Raspberry Pi is currently routing.
 Reading Drummond and Andy Weir, sometimes on the same afternoon.
-Studying French.
 Physical textbooks only for pure math.
 League of Legends, mostly because half of my engineering projects ended up tied to it anyway.

 **Links**